Protecting the Disability Vote

 How Do I Get an Absentee Ballot?

 There are four ways to request an absentee ballot in Maine.
-If you are a person with a disability or will be 65 years old by the next election, you are eligible for Ongoing Absentee Voter Status.
+If you are a person with a disability or will be 65 years or older by the next election, you are eligible for Ongoing Absentee Voter Status.

 Ongoing Absentee Voter Status

-As of 2/1/2024, if you have a disability or you will be 65 years old by the next election, you can request, “Ongoing Absentee Voter Status.”
+As of February 1, 2024, if you have a disability or you will be 65 years or older by the next election, you can request “Ongoing Absentee Voter Status.”

 • Once approved, an absentee ballot will automatically be mailed to you for each election.

 • To enroll, you must first be a registered voter.
-Next, complete the form and send or hand deliver the form to your Town/City Clerk’s Office.
+Next, complete the form and send or hand deliver it to your Town/City Clerk’s Office.

 Please note: If a voter with ongoing absentee ballot status moves out of a municipality, the voter’s ongoing status is also terminated.
 The voter must submit a new application to the voter’s new residence municipality.

-Status as an “Ongoing Absentee Voter” will only be terminated for an individual by:
+Status as an “Ongoing Absentee Voter” will only be terminated by:

 • The written request of the voter;